MOSES * EGYPT * SPAETH

 - evt. praktisk at kunne læse teksten off-line

 A sensational account of the first prophet of the Bible - Moses.
-Ove von Spaeth provides an impressive depiction of a man straddling the dividing line between history and prehistory and who according to this congenial depiction even created this line himself.
+Ove von Spaeth provides an impressive depiction of a man straddling the dividing line between history and prehistory and who according to this congenial depiction actually created this line.

 The presentation is executed in a refreshingly purposeful way - and with an unusually fine classification of the prolific material.
 The broad perspective is additionally supported by the consideration that the text is not borne by a continued discussion of predecessors' views of on the topics, a principle which in this context is by no means objectionable and naturally follows the same procedure that are the hallmark of the five books of the series - these volumes are like brethren, a gigantic work - and a giant's work.